Mouth Devices for Sleep Apnea

 TRDs are typically made of soft, flexible material and fit around the tongue.
 They can be a good option for people who cannot use MADs due to dental issues or discomfort.

 However, TRDs may take some time to get used to and may not be as comfortable as MADs for some people.
-As with MADs, it's important to consult with a healthcare professional to determine if a TRD is the right choice for you.
+As with MADs, it's essential to consult with a healthcare professional to determine if a TRD is the right choice for you.

 Selecting the Right Mouth Device for You